tikv/website/content/docs/5.1/reference/architecture/storage.md

 ## Local storage (RocksDB)

 For any persistent storage engine, data is eventually saved on disk, and TiKV is no exception.
-TiKV does not write data directly on the disk, but stores data in RocksDB, which is responsible for the data storage.
-The reason is that it costs a lot to develop a standalone storage engine, especially a high-performance standalone engine that requires careful optimization.
+TiKV stores data in RocksDB, which is responsible for data storage on the disk.

 RocksDB is an excellent standalone storage engine open-sourced by Facebook.
 This engine can meet various requirements of TiKV for a single engine.
 Here, you can simply consider RocksDB as a single persistent Key-Value Map.